careful with online course images

 • The filename of the image as originally downloaded

-• The original unaltered image because it may contain extra metadata
+• The original unaltered image it may contain extra metadata

 • Source company like Unsplash so you can look up the license later